svo/emp/README.md

 * using [Clojure](https://clojure.org/)
 	* used on most recent project so using here for familiarity
+	* structs seem sufficient i.e. no strict requirement for objects

 ## Assumptions

 * incremental delivery to allow for feedback and demonstrate work patterns and processes is acceptable
+* annual salary(positive integer) is dollar figure i.e. no cents
+* reading of "payment start date" in requirements reflects desire to be able to add date other than first of the month

 ## Development environment